Renormalizing the Quark-Meson-Diquark Model: RG-consistent Mean-field Approximation

 Lastly, we remark that the mean-field flow \eqref{eq:mfa_wetterich} with the sharp momentum regulator \cref{eq:3momentum_regulator} can be understood as a mapping that directly relates the RG scale $k$ to the UV cutoff scale $\Lambda$.
 With this in mind, one can alternatively derive the scale dependence of the couplings, the $\beta$-functions, directly from the Wetterich equation by solving their associated flow equations.
 This procedure reproduces the scale dependency of the couplings in \crefrange{eq:34}{eq:39} and is explicitly demonstrated in \cref{app:coupling_flow}.

 In the following, we extend this analysis by utilizing the FRG flow to eliminate cutoff artifacts, building on the concept of RG-consistency \cite{Braun:2018svj}.
-In particular, we focus on the treatment of medium-divergences within this framework.
+In particular, we focus on the treatment of medium divergences within this framework.